5 min read

 “Make it bolder” or “I don’t like that blue” might be feelings, but they don’t help a designer understand why something isn’t working.

-Instead, think of feedback as translating your marketing objectives into visual direction.
-You’re helping your designer understand the intent behind the piece—who it’s for, what you want them to feel, what action you want them to take.
+Instead, try to see feedback as a way to turn your marketing goals into clear visual direction.
+Help your designer understand the purpose of the piece, who it’s for, what feeling you want to create, and what action you want the audience to take.

 Here’s a side-by-side: